nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_PD_INTRO.md

     1. `~/workspace/glassdale/scripts/convictions`
     1. `~/workspace/glassdale/scripts/officers`
     1. `~/workspace/glassdale/styles`
-1. Create your `index.html`, `scripts/main.js`, and `styles/main.css` files.
+1. Create your `scripts/main.js`, and `styles/main.css` files.
 1. Make sure that `json-server` was installed correctly by typing it into your terminal.
 If you get feedback that your system doesn't recognize the `json-server` command, speak to an instructor immediately.
-1. If you haven't yet, create following alias in `.zshrc`.
+1. If you haven't yet, create following alias in the `~/.zshrc` file.
     ```sh
     alias hs="serve -l 8080"
     ```